Stanley Johnson (writer): Politics

 From June 1979-1984 Johnson served as the Conservative MEP (95,000 majority) representing the area of Hants East and the Isle of Wight.

 At the 2005 general election Johnson stood for the Conservative Party in the constituency of Teignbridge, where he came second behind Richard Younger-Ross of the Liberal Democrats.

 In May 2008 Johnson hoped to be selected to contest his son Boris's parliamentary seat of Henley for the Conservative Party, but a local councillor named John Howell was the candidate selected.

 Having supported the Remain campaign during the 2016 European Union membership referendum, in October 2017 he came out in support of the United Kingdom leaving the European Union, stating that "the time has come to bail out" and cited the approach and attitude of the European Commission president Jean-Claude Juncker as a major factor in his change of mind.

 Books and other writing

 He has published a number of books dealing with environmental issues and nine novels, including The Commissioner, which was made into a 1998 film starring John Hurt.
 In 1962 he won the Newdigate Prize for Poetry.

 For a time, starting on 26 May 2005, he wrote a weekly column for the G2 section of The Guardian, and continued to write for various newspapers and magazines, often on environmental topics.
+He is a patron of The Gorilla Organization, a charity working to protect mountain gorillas in Uganda, Rwanada and the DRC.

 He wrote a memoir, Stanley I Presume, published in March 2009.

 His 2015 novel The Virus is a thriller about the rise of a mysterious virus and the fight to stop a deadly pandemic.